-Taipei strikes a wonderful balance of the pros and cons (mostly pros) of living in East Asia.
-It's less polluted and has fewer massive boulevards than Beijing, is friendlier than Hong Kong, cheaper and easier to assimilate into than Tokyo and warmer than Seoul.
+Taipei strikes a wonderful balance between the pros and cons of living in East Asia.
+It's less polluted, has fewer big boulevards than Beijing, and is friendlier than Hong Kong, cheaper and easier to assimilate into than Tokyo, and warmer than Seoul.

-Many people who move to Taipei end up staying long-term and cite the ease with which they made friends in Taiwan, its accessibility, the opportunities to learn Chinese, the variety of geography and outdoor activities, the laid-back culture and delicious food as reasons.
+Many people who move to Taipei end up staying long-term.
+They cite the ease with which they made friends in Taiwan, its accessibility, the opportunities to learn Chinese, the variety of geography and outdoor activities, the laid-back culture and delicious food as critical reasons for this.

 Accommodation in Taipei

 It's possible to get an apartment in downtown Taipei for about a third of the cost of those in major Western or Japanese cities.
-Expats stand a realistic chance of finding something centrally located and along convenient transportation routes on a budget.
-If accommodation in Taipei does seem to be too expensive, the inner suburbs are convenient and have good MRT (subway) access.
+Expats stand a realistic chance of finding comparatively affordable accommodation that is centrally located and close to convenient transportation routes.
+If accommodation in Taipei does seem to be costly, the cheaper inner suburbs are convenient and often have easy MRT (subway) access.

-- CON: Many apartments are older and don't have elevators, and foreigners often end up in "illegal" top-floor apartments
+- CON: Many apartments are older and don't have elevators

-If accommodation is not being arranged through a company, expats may find themselves looking at a lot of unregistered fifth-floor walkups.
-While getting caught is not an option, living on the top floor of an older building means a greater chance of roof leakage or hotter rooms in the summer, and chances are the building materials are not high quality.
-If the low price and living conditions suit one's needs, this is a good option.
-Otherwise, don’t be afraid to wait it out until a nicer place with an elevator becomes available.
+If accommodation isn't being arranged through a company, expats may find themselves looking at a lot of unregistered fifth-floor 'walkups' that don't have elevator access.
+Living on the top floor of an older building also leaves tenants vulnerable to roof leaks and, in the summer, exceedingly hot rooms.
+If these top-floor apartments' low prices and living conditions suit one's needs, tthey can be an option for expats to consider.
+Otherwise, it may be worth waiting until better accommodation becomes available.

 Apartments in Taipei are often painted in cheap white paint, and some landlords prohibit painting over.
-Flooring tends to be cheap tile and the metal bars and textured glass windows are not aesthetically pleasing.
+The flooring tends to be cheap tile, and the metal bars and textured glass windows are not aesthetically pleasing.

 Lifestyle in Taipei

-Unless moving to the outer suburbs of Taipei (and sometimes even then), expats will be within walking distance of a few convenience stores, one or two supermarkets, a wet market, a couple of coffee shops and cheap and delicious local restaurants.
+Unless moving to Taipei's outer suburbs, expats will likely have convenience stores, coffee shops, a wet market and cheap and delicious local restaurants.

 - CON: Heavy traffic in Taipei

-A lot of people are put off by the speeding, the blatant disregard for traffic laws, the congested roads and the lack of buffering space between trafficked roads and businesses.
-There are limited sidewalks and where they do exist they’re uneven and hard to navigate.
-Traffic signs tend to be in English but intersections can be congested and confusing.
-At night there are so many lights that it can be hard to distinguish, let alone obey, traffic lights.
-Scooter accidents are common, and some expats complain about the noise level near major thoroughfares.
+Many foreigners are put off by the Taiwanese road culture, which can entail speeding, disregarding traffic laws and congested roads.
+There are limited sidewalks, and where they do exist, they can be uneven and difficult to navigate.
+Traffic signs tend to be in English, but intersections can be hectic and confusing.
+Scooter accidents are common, and some expats complain about the noise levels near major thoroughfares.

-- CON: Public transport is great only in Taipei
+- CON: Public transport is limited outside Taipei

-…and even in Taipei, it stops at midnight.
-Outside Taipei expats will need a car or scooter – buses are less frequent and only Kaohsiung in the south has another MRT system.
-It can be very difficult to get around the rest of Taiwan without one's own car; trains and buses go to most destinations, but it can be hard to get out to the countryside from the bus or train station.
-Expats may want to get an international driver’s permit before moving to Taipei and rent cars for trips to other parts of Taiwan, or budget for chartering taxis – fortunately this is fairly easy to do.
+Outside Taipei, expats will need a car or scooter – buses are less frequent, and only Kaohsiung in the south has another MRT system.
+It can be challenging to get around the rest of Taiwan without a car.
+Although trains and buses go to most destinations, it can be hard to get to the countryside from the bus or train station.

 + PRO: Lots of countryside to explore

-Just outside of Taipei, if heading south and east, is an impressive collection of mountains, with winding roads and breathtaking views.
-Head straight south and one will hit the cultural heartland of Taiwan, with towns and cities like Sanxia, Daxi, Beipu, Sanyi, Lugang, Tainan, Meinong and Donggang preserving elements of traditional Taiwanese arts and lifestyle.
-Up north is the Yangmingshan National Park and the splendid northeast coast, and further east is Yilan, a popular vacation spot, and then Hualien with its cliffs and famous gorge, and then the gorgeous East Rift Valley.
-National parks dot Taiwan, as do farms and small towns (many of which are famous for one particular food or craft).
-There is plenty to do outside of Taipei.
+Just outside of Taipei is an impressive collection of mountains with winding roads and breathtaking views.
+Head straight south, and one will hit the cultural heartland of Taiwan, with towns and cities such as Sanxia, Daxi, Beipu, Sanyi, Lugang, Tainan, Meinong and Donggang preserving elements of traditional Taiwanese arts and lifestyle.
+There are also many fantastic national parks that display unique geographical features.
+As such, there's much to do outside of Taipei.

 Education and schools in Taipei

 Taiwan has a developed world school system which is competitive and holds students to high standards.
-The international schools are very good, although there aren't many of them.
-There is a European school, an American school and a Japanese school, not to mention other private school options.
-These are generally excellent and provide a Western-style education in Taipei.
+Although there aren't many of them, the international schools are excellent.
+They provide a Western-style education in Taipei.

 Healthcare in Taipei

-Healthcare in Taiwan is excellent, free and accessible, and if working or studying here one is eligible for it.
+Public healthcare in Taiwan is excellent, heavily subsidised and accessible.
+If working or studying here, one is eligible for it.

-Taiwan's National Health Insurance doesn't cover checkups but it does make treatment, medication, dental and vision care and hospitalisation affordable.
-If an expat passes the health check required to get a long-term visa in Taiwan and gets an Alien Resident Card, they will be covered.
+Taiwan's National Health Insurance (NHI) doesn't cover checkups but makes treatment, medication, dental and vision care and hospitalisation affordable.
+If an expat passes the health check required to get a long-term visa in Taiwan and receives an Alien Resident Card, they will be covered by Taiwanese public healthcare.

 Often the most comfortable, easiest treatments are not covered (or not covered initially) because they improve quality of life but not survival rates.

-If one is sick and needs a certain medication, there are regulations as to what can be prescribed first – and what can be given after that if the first drug doesn't work.
-Doctors are not always free to just prescribe the medication they feel will be most effective.
+If one is sick and needs a specific medication, there are regulations as to what can be prescribed first – and what can be given after that if the first drug doesn't work.
+Doctors are not always free to prescribe the medication they feel will be most effective.